SaaS Compliance

 Pros

-• Comprehensive statutory compliance features (PF, ESI, PT, TDS)
+• Extensive statutory compliance features (PF, ESI, PT, TDS, LWF)

 Cons

-• F&F settlement timeline (Section 17(2)) not explicitly detailed
+• 48-hour F&F settlement timeline not explicitly stated

 Pricing signal: Indicative per-employee or module pricing — confirm on the official site.